aprilli8/Postscript/README.md

-# Lab 6: Postscript
+# Postscript

-In this lab, we implemented a small portion of the stack-based language Postscript, a language designed to describe graphical images.
+In this project, I implemented a small portion of the stack-based language Postscript, a language designed to describe graphical images.